marcusphelan/marcusphelan.github.io/_posts/2022-08-08-lives-out-of-balance.md

 The humanist Douglas Rushkoff has spoken about his address to a group of tech billionaires, given in a remote desert location.
 They wanted suggestions on ways they could ensure survival in a hostile and chaotic world of apocalyptic climate disaster (including options for off-world existence).
 They asked how best to remain safe in their bunkers, and how to prevent their security guards from revolting.
 Rushkoff’s response is telling: ‘treat those people really well, right now’.

 To avoid the the worst effects of climate change we must change our systems, in a meaningful and pragmatic way, not according to unrealistic ideals.
 Graeber and Wengrow propose that regime change is only possible through three means: knowledge, charisma and violence.
-If the same is true for system change it begs the question for how long will all three options remain available?
-And we should start treating the environment really well, right now.
+If the same is true for system change it begs the question, for how long will all three options remain available?
+And, even more importantly- we should start treating the environment really well, right now.

 _This page was last updated on Oct 23, 2022 00:58_